UWEMILab/uwemilab.github.io/research.md

 #### PHYSICS-BASED MODELING
 ![Lithium Sulfur](/images/li_s.png){: style="float: right"}{:width="550px"}

 As the energy requirements for electric vehicles and aircraft increase, lithium ion batteries will no longer be able to deliver the necessary energy density.
-Lithium sulfur batteries are a promising next-generation battery chemistry that could deliver 2-3 times the energy density of lithium ion.
-Our research on physics-based modeling of next-generation batteries gives insight into the whole-cell performance.
+Lithium sulfur and lithium metal batteries are promising next-generation battery chemistries that could deliver 2-3 times the energy density of lithium ion.
+Leveraging expertise and models from the [Subramanian group at UT Austin](http://sites.utexas.edu/maple/), our research on computationally efficient physics-based modeling of next-generation batteries gives insight into the whole-cell performance.
 The models allow for a better understanding of the internal states of the battery under different operating conditions, which can inform design or usage decisions.
-Utilizing proper mathematical techniques to lump a 1D lithium sulfur model, we are able to significantly reduce computational time and increase robustness of the solution, which is vital in parameter estimation and design.

 <br/>